 Hiring managers like to see previous work you have done that effectively demonstrates the skills they are looking for.
 So, if the internship is writing-heavy, you will want to show writing samples of similar things you will be expected to write in the internship.
 Similarly, if the internship is in graphic design or marketing, you will want to have at least some design samples and examples of marketing materials you have created in the past.

-Don’t think you need to have work experience to build your portfolio either.
+You also don’t necessarily need to have work experience to build your portfolio either.
 Think in advance of the types of internships you will be applying for, and then start creating your samples in your free time that align with their needs and requirements.

 For example, for marketing or graphic design internships, you can look up companies online, and create examples of brochures, flyers, posters, logo conceptions, or website designs you would make for that company as a way to clearly demonstrate your skills and level of expertise.
+You could even create samples for the internship or job you are applying to, which could really impress them and show them the quality of your work.

 The same goes for any other internship, like those in journalism or public relations for example–you can always start practicing writing articles or press releases on your own by using what you learn in your classes, along with the abundant information and examples you can find online to help you gain more insight, knowledge, and skills in the work you hope to excel at.

 You shouldn’t rely solely on your undergraduate curriculum, or procrastinate until you find an internship you want to apply for to start building your portfolio.
 But if there are assignments or projects relevant to the internship that you did well on, be sure to include those as well.
-Your portfolio will be a more visual representation of the capabilities you share in your resume and cover letter, and will greatly strengthen your application.
+Your portfolio will be more of a visual representation of the capabilities you share in your resume and cover letter, and will greatly strengthen your application.

 5. Be Prepared for Your Interview